Airline Quality

 For those with blogs this is a nice article to read – good positive reinforcement.
 It is probably a good marketing move to write an article that bloggers will like.
 Many will then post their thoughts on your article on their blog.

 The article is a bit overly enthusiastic still it includes some good points.
-And these points are especially valuable for those interested a creating a career in management consulting: particularly as an individual or part of a small firm where the individual marketing can make a difference.
+And these points are especially valuable for those interested a creating a career in management consulting: particularly as an individual or part of a small firm where the focused marketing can make a difference.
 Marketing is often one of the most difficult parts of making a successful career as a consultant.
 As the article says:

 You can’t make it on your own unless you’re good at selling yourself.
 One of the most cost-effective and efficient ways of marketing yourself is with a blog.